 - Occasionally people are allergic to garlic.

 Hydrogen Peroxide is produced naturally by bacteria in your vagina and kills yeast.

 If you wish to increase Hydrogen Peroxide:

-- Mix 1 teaspoon of ordinary 3% hydrogen peroxide from your market or pharmacy with 1 cup of water and use as a douche once a day until after symptoms cease
+- Mix 1 teaspoon of ordinary 3% hydrogen peroxide from your market or pharmacy with 1 cup of water.
+Use as a douche once a day until symptoms cease.

-Potassium sorbate is a potent fungicide usually used in preserving foods and brewing beer to stop the growth of the yeast at the correct time.
+Potassium sorbate is a potent fungicide.
+It is used in preserving foods and brewing beer to stop the growth of the yeast at the correct time.

-- continue treatment for a few days until after the symptoms.
+- Continue treatment for a few days until the symptoms cease.

 To relieve vulva itching

-- Slippery Elm or Aloe vera will only relieve itching not kill yeast.
-Learn more about these herbs from the GHS Herb Information Library
+- Slippery Elm or Aloe vera will only relieve itching.
+They will not kill yeast.
+Learn more about these herbs from the GHS Herb Information Library.

 Teatree Oil is widely used for yeast infections.